Brazilian coral snake

-Micrurus decoratus, more commonly referred to as the Brazilian Coral Snake is a member of Elapidae, a venomous snake family.
-The coral snake genus Micrurus contains about 50 different species.
-Micrurus decoratus is restricted to the Atlantic Forest of southeast Brazil.
+The Brazilian coral snake (Micrurus decoratus), also commonly referred to as the decorated coral snake, and cobra coral decorada in Brazilian Portuguese, is a species of venomous snake in the family Elapidae.
+The species is native to the Atlantic Forest of southeastern Brazil.

 Description

-Micrurus decoratus have a triad color pattern with an external ring pattern that can vary among individuals.
-It is characterized by having black rings organized into 13-19 body triads.
-The black rings are shorter than the red and the first triad, at the neck, is incomplete.
-The central ring is typically the widest and they have an alternating pattern containing red, white, and black.
-Their color pattern is used to get the attention of predators, serving as a warning signal to indicate their venomous nature.
+Micrurus decoratus has an alternating color pattern containing red, white and black.
+It has a triad color pattern with an external ring pattern that can vary among individuals.
+It is characterized by having black and white rings organized into 13–19 body triads.
+The black rings are narrower than the red; and the first triad, at the neck, is incomplete.
+The black central ring of each triad is typically the widest.
+The vivid color pattern is used to get the attention of predators, serving as a warning signal to indicate its venomous nature.

+Males have 195–208 ventrals and 19–22 subcaudals, and females have 209–218 ventrals and 16–19 subcaudals.

-The average length of this species is around 67 cm.
-Like all elapids, they possess proteroglyphous ("front fanged") dentition and a rounded pupil shape.
+The average total length (tail-included) of this species is around 67 cm.
+Like all elapids, it has proteroglyphous ("front-fanged") dentition and a round pupil.

 Biology

+Behavior

+Micrurus decoratus is terrestrial and fossorial, foraging underground and in leaf litter.

 Defensive behavior

-M. decoratus and other Micrurus species possess similar defensive behaviors.
-The color pattern is used as the first warning signal that they are dangerous.
-If the predator continues, they display defensive moves such as tail exhibition and dorso-ventral body flattening.
-Tail behaviors could include moving it back and forth to try and deter predators.
-Dorso-ventral body flattening is when the organism will flatten its body from the top to bottom to make itself as flat and wide as possible.
-This gives the appearance that they are larger than they actually are, again as a defensive mechanism to intimidate predators.
+Micrurus decoratus and other Micrurus species possess similar defensive behaviors.
+The color pattern is used as the first warning signal that it is dangerous.
+If the predator continues, the snake displays defensive moves such as tail exhibition and dorso-ventral body flattening.
+Tail behaviors could include moving it back and forth to try and deter the predator.
+Dorso-ventral body flattening is a behavior in which the snake will flatten its body from top to bottom to make itself as flat and wide as possible.
+This gives the appearance that it is larger than it actually is, again as a defensive mechanism to intimidate a predator.

 Diet

-Typically coral snakes feed on elongated vertebrates such as amphisbaenians, snakes, legless lizards, and caecilians.
-Due to M. decoratus distribution being restricted to the Atlantic Forest of southeastern and southern Brazil, they were found to typically only prey on amphisbaenians and caecilians.
+Typically coral snakes of the genus Micrurus feed on elongated vertebrates such as caecilians, amphisbaenians, legless lizards, and snakes.
+Due to the geographic distribution of Micrurus decoratus being restricted to the Atlantic Forest of southeastern and southern Brazil, it was found to typically only prey on caecilians and amphisbaenians.